Heves County 1st constituency

 The 1st constituency of Heves County (Heves megyei 01. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Heves 01.
 OEVK.

 Since 2022, it has been represented by Gábor Pajtók of the Fidesz–KDNP party alliance.

 Geography

-The 1st constituency is located in eastern part of Heves County.
+The 1st constituency is located in the eastern part of Heves County.

-The constituency borders with 2nd constituency to the west and northwest, 6th constituency of Borsod-Abaúj-Zemplén County to the east, 3rd constituency of Jász-Nagykun-Szolnok County to the southeast and 3rd constituency to the southwest.
+The constituency borders the 2nd constituency to the west and northwest, the 6th constituency of Borsod-Abaúj-Zemplén County to the east, the 3rd constituency of Jász-Nagykun-Szolnok County to the southeast and the 3rd constituency of Heves County to the southwest.

 List of municipalities

 The constituency includes the following municipalities: